 For Younger students, please try and work together with at least 1 other adult that helps the students.
 This can be a parent volunteer.
 Alternatively, this can be a small group activity center.

 On the last page, the teacher and the students can count all the apples.
 The teacher will have drawn a picture of herself with all the apples counted up, and write Ms./Mr. _____’s children have __________apples.
 The cover and back cover will be laminated.
-All the pages will be bond together, and children will take turns taking the class book home to read and discuss with their families.
+All the pages will be bound together, and children will take turns taking the class book home to read and discuss with their families.
 Homework for younger students can be the family member signs off that they read the book together.

 For older students, you can provide a blank line for them to fill in and draw a picture of themselves.
 They can be creative, and draw other fruit on top.
-Example, Christina has eleven watermelons on top.
-I would draw myself, and add eleven watermelons on top of my head.
+For example, Christina has eleven watermelons on top.
+I would draw myself and add eleven watermelons on top of my head.
 On the final page, The teacher will have drawn a picture of herself with all the fruit added together, and write Ms./Mr. _____’s students have __________pieces of different fruit on top.
 Homework can be creating 3 different addition word problems using different pages.
 For example, Ryan’s page has 15 blueberries + Eric’s page has 18 strawberries= Both boys have 33 pieces of fruit altogether.
 (1 word problem)

 Big Red Apple (Hello Reader Level 1)